-Dodd-Frank in Trump's sights ahead of Friday Treasury meeting
+Trump signs orders that take aim at Dodd-Frank

-President Donald Trump is planning to take the next step in his steady attack over the 2010 Dodd-Frank financial reform law Friday.
+President Trump is taking steps to keep his word to "do a big number" on the 2010 Dodd-Frank financial reform law.

+"These regulations enshrine too big to fail and encourage risky behavior," Trump said, speaking at the Treasury Department Friday before he signed three orders.

-The president is directing Treasury Secretary Steven Mnuchin to review regulators' authority to unwind a bank on the brink of failure and to label nonbank firms -- insurance companies, private equity firms and hedge-funds -- as risky institutions.
+The president directed Treasury Secretary Steven Mnuchin to review regulators' authority to unwind a bank on the brink of failure and to label nonbank firms -- insurance companies, private equity firms and hedge-funds -- as risky institutions.

-Speaking to reporters at the White House, Mnuchin said the president's actions would immediately put an end to regulators' ability to use emergency authority without the president's permission or name any firms as risky until a thorough review has been completed.
+Earlier in the day, Mnuchin told reporters the president's actions would immediately put an end to regulators' ability to use emergency authority without the president's permission or to name any firms as risky until a thorough review has been completed.

-Trump will also sign an executive order at the Treasury Department asking Mnuchin to review any significant tax regulations issued last year, especially ones that burden American taxpayers or are too complex.
+Trump also signed an executive order asking Mnuchin to review any significant tax regulations issued last year, especially ones that burden American taxpayers or are too complex.
+The president also said the White House would have a "big announcement" on a tax reform plan on Wednesday.

-The Treasury secretary said the president's three new orders are intended to signify how "enormously important" it is for both Treasury and the president to fulfill Trump's campaign promises.
+"It's such a big thing," said Trump.
+"People can't do their returns.
+They have no idea what they're doing.
+They're too complicated."

-Mnuchin and his Treasury staff are already fulfilling a prior request by the president to review regulations and find ways to lessen burdens on businesses.
+Mnuchin and his Treasury staff are already fulfilling a prior request by the president to review regulations and find ways to reduce the burdens on businesses.
 That review is due in June.
+His staff has also been working on finalizing a tax policy plan that Mnuchin said would be completed "very soon."

 A top priority for the Trump administration has been to drive economic growth through tax reform and loosening regulations.